 - Faculty Research, Scholarship, or Creative Work Awards (without a student).
 In support of faculty projects that advance professional and scholarly development.
 Base amount: $3,500 for supplies, travel, supplemental salary or other expenses.

-B. In Category 1 and 2, there is additional funding this year from the Hixon-Riggs Forum for Responsive Science and Engineering, supporting faculty and student research that examines the social dimensions of science and/or technology.
+In both Categories 1 and 2, there is additional funding this year from the Hixon-Riggs Forum for Responsive Science and Engineering, supporting faculty and student research that examines the social dimensions of science and/or technology.
 In particular, this funding is intended to support projects in which questions about the relationships between science, technology, and society are central to the investigation.
 Interdisciplinary projects drawing on research methods from STEM and HSA fields are especially encouraged.

-D. Funds should be spent between Jan.
-1, 2021 and Dec.
-31, 2021.
-Student-faculty research award stipends should be used during the summer months.
+All internal awards should be spent between Jan.
+1, 2022 and Dec.
+31, 2022.
+Student faculty research award stipends should be used during the summer months.